-The best washing machines can make laundry day a little less tedious, taking the friction out one of the most mundane chores.
-But a good washing machine is more than just that; it can intelligently clean your clothes, making sure that your delicates aren't ruined and your towels are thoroughly rinsed.
-Whether you need a budget-friendly front-loading machine, a top-loader that can handle a large family's weekly load, or a smart machine that can be controlled from the other side of the house, we've got the best washing machines available.
+The best washing machines do more than keep your clothes looking and smelling fresh.
+A good washing machine can make sure that your delicates aren't ruined and your towels are thoroughly rinsed, along with making laundry day a little easier.
+Whether you need a top-loader that can handle a large family's daily loads, a budget-friendly front-loading machine, or a smart machine that can be controlled from anywhere in the house or even the car, we've got you covered with recommendations for the best washing machines available.

 A washing machine can also help ensure that your clothes are free of germs and bacteria.
 While viruses such as Covid-19 are more likely to spread via the air, the CDC recommends washing clothes at the warmest possible setting, and not to shake clothes in the air.